FileMaker Cloud for AWS 1.18.0 Getting Started Guide

 - Click the SKU you want to purchase.

-Click Continue to Subscribe on the FileMaker Cloud homepage.
+Click Continue to Subscribe on the FileMaker Cloud for AWS homepage.

 Click Accept Terms on the next page.